MLB (Major League Baseball) Logo

 Major League Baseball (MLB) Logo

-After the redesign, there is a new logo with a darkened color palette.
+Following the redesign, the logo features a darker color palette.
 Now, instead of blue, it is bluish-black; instead of red, it is maroon.

 Despite its long history, the logo has changed little.
-The most serious modifications occurred in 1969: the existing elements were rearranged.
-Moreover, the designer changed their perspective, focusing on another game aspect.
+The most serious modifications occurred in 1969 when the existing elements were rearranged.
+Moreover, the designer changed perspective, focusing on a different aspect of the game.
 Since then, the logo has not been updated.

 Font and Colors